jamesrcutmore/smartgym/README.md

 + Tested each page individually on mobile and made sure hover over isn't applied.
 ### Home Button
 + Smartgym  buttton tested and working correctley.
-### Recipe button
-+ Purchase now button tested and worked as expected.
 ### All products Button
 + Login button also price ,rating and catogory tested and works correctly
 ### Nutrition plan Button